 (B) other contact information which the Register of Copyrights may deem appropriate.

 The DMCA code and regulations raise a simple question.
-Can multiple businesses be covered by one registration form or must the companies each file a separate registration?
+Can a single DMCA registration with the Copyright Office cover multiple businesses?
 In BWP Media, one of the defendants registered their agent much earlier than the other two defendants.
-The two tardy defendants attempted to argue they were subsidiaries of the early registering party.
-Carrying the theory to its logical end, the two tardy defendants argued they should be considered to have registered on the earliest date of registration – an interpretation that would greatly limit their liability in the case.
+The two tardy defendants attempted to argue they were subsidiaries of the registering party.
+As such, the parties argued they should be considered to have registered on the earliest date of registration.

 The Honorable J. Paul Oetken quickly dismissed the claim.
 In doing so, Judge Oetken noted the Copyright Office had issued clear regulations on the topic:

 [37 CFR 201.38.]